Lake Success, New York

-Lake Success is a village in the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
+Lake Success is a village located within the Town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
 The population was 2,828 at the time of the 2020 census.

-The Incorporated Village of Lake Success was the temporary home of the United Nations from 1946 to 1951, occupying the headquarters of the Sperry Gyroscope Company on Marcus Avenue.
+In the 1940s and early 1950s, the Incorporated Village of Lake Success served as the temporary home of the United Nations, which occupied the headquarters of the Sperry Gyroscope Company on Marcus Avenue.

 History

 What is now the Village of Lake Success was first settled by Europeans in 1783, and the community became known as Lakeville.
-This name was widely used to describe the area until about the time that the Incorporated Village of Lake Success in 1927.
+This name was widely used to describe the area until circa 1927, about the time the Village of Lake Success incorporated as a village.

 In the early 20th century, William K. Vanderbilt II bought land around the Lake Success kettle lake for a home.

 In 1939, the United States government bought a large tract between Marcus Avenue, Lakeville Road, and Union Turnpike, to be the home to the Sperry Gyroscope Company, which built a variety of maritime, military, aerospace, and navigation products.
 During World War II, the plant had 22,000 employees.
 After the war, part of the plant became the temporary headquarters of the United Nations from 1947 to 1952, while its headquarters building in New York City was being built.
-The 1500000 sqft facility continued to be used by various companies (including Unisys and Loral Corporation) to build defense products over ensuing decades.
+The 1500000 sqft facility continued to be used by various companies (including Unisys and Loral Corporation) to build military products over ensuing decades.
 It was purchased by Lockheed Martin in 1996.
 The company closed the plant in 1998 and began an environmental clean-up of the site overseen by the New York State Department of Environmental Conservation.
-The building became I-Park, and a few technical companies moved it, but much of the space was unused.
-In 2005, Northwell Health leased 454,000 square feet of the 1.4-million-square-foot former defense plant, and is valued at about $300 million and comes with an option to buy.
+The building became I-Park, and a few technical companies moved it – but, much of the space was unused.
+In 2005, Northwell Health leased 454,000 square feet of the 1.4-million-square-foot former defense plant, and is valued at approximately $300 million, and comes with an option to buy.